qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 This can only be used with trigger `imm_ptl:conventional_dimension_change`.
 When a player goes through a conventional portal and experience a dimension travel with loading screen, this can be used to convert that conventional portal into a see-through portal.

 **It converts the portal after the player goes through it once.
-It does not convert the portal after creation.**
+It does not convert the portal immediately after creation.** Different mods have different ways of selecting destination of the portal that  iPortal cannot know in advance.
+So this only runs after teleportation.

 It can only convert the conventional portal that have the same type of portal block on both sides and the shapes are compatible.